taocpp/taopq/README.md

 ## Example

-Here is a small "getting started" example.
+The following is an introductory example to "get started" and to show the basic look-and-feel.
-The library has many more features and possibilities to offer.
+The library offers many more features and possibilities.
-The "best practice" often diverges from the style of this introductory example.
+What is considered "best practice" often diverges from the style shown below.

 ```c++
 #include <tao/pq.hpp>